mahnaz007/ImagePreprocessing/docs/usage.md

 bidsdir="/home/mzaz021/BIDSProject"
 sourceDir="/home/mzaz021/BIDSProject/sourcecode/IRTG09"

-# Loop over all subdirectories in the source directory
+# Loop through all subdirectories in the source directory
 for folder in "$sourceDir"/*/; do
 	if [ -d "$folder" ]; then
     	# Extract subject and session from the folder name